-- Hazard Elimination.
-First consider eliminating fall hazards.
-This might involve moving the work surface to ground level or changing a task so that workers do not approach the fall hazard. - Passive Fall Protection.
-Take actions that isolate or effectively separate the hazard from workers, such as installing floor coverings or handrail/guardrail systems. - Fall Restraint.
-Establish a travel restraint system that prevents a worker from accessing a position from which he or she could fall. - Fall Arrest.
-Configure a PFAS designed to arrest a fall after it has begun. - Administrative Fall Protection System.
-Establish controlled-access zones and safety- monitoring systems.
-Generally, these controls are considered ineffective and are prohibited at NREL, unless specifically authorized by the ESHQ POC.
+- Hazard elimination: First consider eliminating fall hazards.
+This might involve moving the work surface to ground level or changing a task so that workers do not approach the fall hazard. - Passive fall protection: Take actions that isolate or effectively separate the hazard from workers, such as installing floor coverings or handrail/guardrail systems. - Fall restraint: Establish a travel restraint system that prevents a worker from accessing a position from which they could fall. - Fall arrest: Configure a PFAS designed to arrest a fall after it has begun. - Administrative fall protection system: Establish controlled-access zones and safety- monitoring systems.
+Generally, these controls are considered ineffective and are prohibited at NREL unless specifically authorized by the ESHQ POC.

-13.3.1.3 Fall Protection Equipment System Requirements
+12.3.1.3 Fall Protection Equipment System Requirements

 Fall protection equipment and systems shall be used in accordance with the manufacturer's recommendations and the requirements of this procedure.
 A competent person shall verify that the fall protection system is properly established and maintained.
 Misapplication or use of this equipment in a way contrary to those requirements is prohibited.
 A competent person shall supervise the work and verify that the fall protection system is properly established and maintained.
 An authorized worker required to use an active fall protection system shall not work alone.
 A second authorized worker is required when an authorized worker is required to use an active fall protection system or when aerial activities requiring the use of fall protection systems are conducted, such as use of an aerial work platform, tower climbing, or turbine climbing.
 The second authorized worker shall have as a spotter and be present in the immediate vicinity to monitor the aerial activity and facilitate safety.
-Aerial workers and spotters shall have adequate means of communication between them such as walkie-talkies or cellphones.
-The spotter shall have phone access if he or she needs to initiate an emergency response.
+Aerial workers and spotters shall have adequate means of communication between them such as walkie-talkies or cell phones.
+The spotter shall have phone access if they need to initiate an emergency response.